-Rainer had been invited to camp with the Winter’s Guardians, a group of monster hunters led by the man who had thanked Rainer for his assistance, Leaf, as he was simply called.
-A surname being a rare thing.
+Rainer had been invited to camp with the Winter’s Guardians, a group of monster hunters led by the man who had thanked Rainer for his assistance.
+Leaf, he was simply called, a surname being a rare thing.

 “To think you didn’t even know not to eat a monster without taking months to treat the meat, what do they teach ya mages nowadays?”

 Leaf said jokingly to Rainer while the rest of the group nervously watched.
 The cordial attitude had really only been dropped by a single person.
-Though in the case of the Wolfkin who didn’t particularly pay attention to anyone but her blades, it had never been there in the first place.
+Though in the case of the Wolfkin, who didn’t particularly pay attention to anything but her blades, it had never been there in the first place.

 “Oh?
 Since when was becoming a mage such an easy thing that I’d have time for such trivialities.”